 Freezing When Capturing Pokémon

-On Apple’s iPhones, users report that Pokemon GO freezes consistently when simply trying to complete a capture.
+On Apple’s iPhones, users report that Pokémon GO freezes consistently when trying to complete a capture.
 Why this happens is unclear, but Reddit users report that switching their LTE connection in the Cellular settings from on to off solves the problem.
 Without LTE the game can still use the rest of the cellular network to connect.

 If your device is powerful enough to run Pokemon GO but is missing some essential hardware, the game downgrades itself to allow you to play.
-For the full experience, your device needs an internet connection, a GPS sensor and a compass.
+For the full experience, your phone needs an internet connection, a GPS sensor and a compass.
 Without the compass and GPS sensor, you end up with a paired down version of the game that doesn’t require you to look around a room and search for the creatures.

 Pokémon GO Server Issues

-Can’t Change Your Trainer Name
+Can’t Change Your Trainer Name (Update)

 You Are Going Too Fast Error Message